gloriapul/hobby_sprout/design/api-specification.md

 ---

-### POST /api/UserProfile/closeProfile
+### POST /api/UserProfile/deleteProfile

-**Description:** Closes a user profile.
+**Description:** Permanently deletes a user profile and all associated data.

 **Requirements:**
 - The user must exist in the set of Users

 **Effects:**
-- Sets the active status of the user's profile to false
+- Permanently deletes the user's profile and all associated hobby records from the database

 **Request Body:**
 ```json